divengine/div/README.txt

 implementation of everything in one class, in a single file.
 This allows easy adaptation to existing development platforms.

-Out goals?
+Goals?
 One class, one file!, considering the template like an object, create a minimum of highly descriptive syntax, avoid a cache system, improve the algorithms, reuse the knowledge, write mechanisms and extend!.